Sunday Mass

 Morning Prayer - 9am

-Blessing of the Easter Baskets - 9:30am
+Blessing of Easter Baskets -9:30am

 Reconciliation – 9:30am -10:30am